turingschool/front-end-curriculum/lessons/module-2/javascript-review.md

 ## Creating Many Objects

 Sometimes, you want to create a bunch of objects that are similar.
 Object constructors can use a function as a _template_ to spit out little objects that you define.
-Everytime you call ```new``` on this constructor you get an instance of the object.
+Every time you call ```new``` on this constructor you get an instance of the object.
 These are called `constructor functions`, and you can think of them like cookie cutters that produce the same shape of cookie every time you use them.
 Let's take a look:

 ```javascript
 function Restaurant(name, tables, reservations) {